Hepatitis A

 Protection against hepatitis A

-Men who have sex with men should be vaccinated against hepatitis A and B. This is recommended by the Robert Koch Institute.
-If you claim to have changing sexual partners, health insurance companies will cover the costs.
+Men who have sex with men should protect themselves against Hepatitis A and B vaccinations.
+This is recommended by the Robert Koch Institute.
+Health insurance companies will cover the costs if you claim to have changing sexual partners.
 You can ask your GP about the vaccinations.

-If you have ever had hepatitis A or Hepatitis B you are protected from re-infection.
+If you have ever had a Hepatitis A or Hepatitis B you are protected from re-infection.

 Transmission